ACTRAISER

 ( SNSP-AR-XXX )

-Actraiser is an action/simulation game by Quintet and published by Enix.
-This title is partly inspired by Bullfrog's 'God wannabe' Populous, but Quinted managed here to pull off a really effective marriage of action and simulation, bringing the genre to new heights and depths.
-The player takes control of a heaven deity on a mission to save six fallen regions and their cities and the game starts when a cute winged cherub character calls for help.
-Monsters are back and the evil Satan has sealed your powers and taken over the world.
-Each of the visited regions begins with a side-scrolling action stage (called 'Act') where the player controls an armored knight avatar.
-The objective is to defeat the local beasts and monsters so humans can start to inhabit the region.
-The simulation phase then kicks in and our deity's mission is to take care of his small human population.
-Villagers start in a temple and a town quickly spreads around it.
-The cute cherub assists the player and can use his bow to strike the various monsters constantly appearing from creepy lairs dotted around the surrounding hills.
-As the population grows, the villagers find objects, other magic items and make discoveries - the first is the invaluable ability to build bridges.
-Soon, they become strong enough to seal the monsters' lairs and peacefully live out their lives... consequently leaving the player free to explore and free another region.
+Actraiser is an action/simulation game developped by Quintet and published by Enix.
+Satan is back and has amassed a new army of monsters and demons.
+After conquering the gods in war, Satan divided the world into six demonic provinces, each one ruled by a demon lord.
+The game starts as a cute winged cherub flies down from the sky and calls for help - he sends the player on a quest to save the six fallen regions and their lost cities, and to finally overthrow Satan and his minions.
+The core of Actraiser is partly inspired by Bullfrog's "god wannabe" Populous, but Quintet managed here to pull off a really effective marriage of action and simulation.
+Each one of the visited provinces begins with a side-scrolling action stage (called 'Act') where the player controls an armored knight avatar.
+The objective of this phase is to defeat the local beasts so humans can start to inhabit the region.
+The simulation phase then kicks in and our deity's mission is to guide the development of a small human settlement, by telling them where to expend their town or by removing obstacles from the land (such as trees or rocks).
+Although creepy monster lairs are dotted around the surrounding hills and keep generating all kind of foes, the cute cherub can assist the player and strike them with his bow and arrows.
+As the population grows, the villagers find special items, magic artifacts and even make discoveries - the first being the invaluable ability to build bridges.
+Soon, they become strong enough to seal all the monsters' lairs and peacefully live out their lives... consequently leaving the player free to explore and rescue another province.

 Related